“I am thinking of doing the Everest Base Camp trek.”

 - Route: Having heard about the beauty of Gokyo, we really wanted to take the longer route to EBC via Chola Pass.
 But couple of trekkers warned us that visibility on the pass was zero, and snow more than knee deep, making it a challenge even for trekkers with guides.
 Faced with no choice, we decided to try Chola Pass route on the way back.

-- Key decision out of the way, we headed to find ATMs, only to find that they haven’t been working in Namche for 6 months.
+- ATMs – We found out that they haven’t been working in Namche for 6 months.
 Surprisingly, the cashier in Lukla missed telling us this part.
 It meant, paying a higher percentage to draw money from a finance exchange place.

 - Trek to acclimatize.
-Yes! we still had to trek, so that we can acclimatize, although I was happy that we would be trekking sans backpacks.
+Yes! even though we were staying in Namche the night, we still had to trek to acclimatize, although I was happy that we would be trekking sans backpacks.

 After the initial climb on a stony path, we trekked the muddy path, ascending slowly.
 Horses and cattle lazed around on this misty green land.